About the Collections

 PLEASE NOTE: This resource is only available on Library computers and the wireless network in the Library.

-Local historian and benefactor Frances Beven Ryan gave selected photographs from the collection to the library.
-Includes Escondido and San Diego County locations.
+Local historian and benefactor Frances Beven Ryan gave selected photographs from the collection to the Library.
+The collection includes Escondido and San Diego County locations.

 Selected photographs from the collection feature Atilano's travels, his band of troubadours, and other musicians.